 What Happens If I’m At Fault In A Car Accident?
 Call Gordon & Gordon!

 Give us a call at 318.716.HELP, or send us a message about your case.
 You can make an appointment for a consultation at any of our convenient locations in Shreveport, Bossier City, or Mansfield.
-Don’t just sit around wondering “what happens if I’m at fault in a car accident?”; call Gordon & Gordon for compassionate legal counsel and peace of mind.
+Don’t just sit around wondering “what happens if I’m at fault in a car accident?”, call Gordon & Gordon for compassionate legal counsel and peace of mind today.